ministryofjustice/hmpps-integration-api/docs/monitoring-and-alerting/grafana.md

 # Grafana
 Provides a graph-based dashboard view containing information on the performance of the service.
-The level at which this is provided is for the whole namespace (dev, pre-production or production).
+The level at which this is provided is for the whole namespace (dev, preprod or production).
 Details such as quantities of requests CPU usage, memory usage and networking details can be located in various graphs.
 The period of data shown within the dashboard can also be configured.